Are you accepting PhD applications this year?

 Correctional psychology:

-1. The clinical utility of incorporating the self-perceptions of justice-involved persons and digital technologies into correctional human services, including the development of the latter.
+- The clinical utility of incorporating the self-perceptions of persons involved with the criminal legal system and digital technologies into correctional human services, including the development of the latter.

-2. The interpretability of measures of developmental maturity and criminal sophistication, as used in evaluations of justice-involved juveniles, by examining the comparative performance of justice-involved young adults on these measures.
+- The interpretability of measures of developmental maturity and criminal sophistication, as used in evaluations of youth involved with the juvenile legal system, by examining the comparative performance of young adults involved with the criminal legal system on these measures.

 Police and public safety psychology:

-There are typically numerous research and other writing projects going on in Dr. King's lab at any given time.
-Mentees are also encouraged to pursue master's theses and doctoral dissertations in line with Dr. King's current directions.
+There are typically numerous research and other writing projects going on in my lab at any given time.
+Mentees are also encouraged to pursue master's theses and doctoral dissertations in line with my current directions.

-You can also review Dr. King's CV and MSU faculty profile page for additional information.
+You can also review my CV and MSU faculty profile page for additional information.

 Do you have any suggestions for how I can increase my competitiveness?

-Dr. King does not advise non-MSU students about their doctoral aspirations, beyond the below.
-Such students are encouraged to avail themselves of advisors at their current institutions, and resources such as the American Psychology–Law Society Student Committee.
+I do not advise non-Montclair State students about their doctoral aspirations, beyond the below.
+Prospective applicants are encouraged to avail themselves of advisors at their current institutions, and resources such as the American Psychology–Law Society Student Committee.

 Admission to a PhD program in clinical psychology is undoubtedly highly competitive (e.g., many faculty in clinical psychology PhD programs receive many, many applications each year).